 What if I Have Questions or Want to Appeal My Placement?

-If you have questions about your placement, please contact Sue Russell, the Composition Program Assistant in the English office, at (970) 491-1898 or email her at Sue.Russell@colostate.edu.
+If you have questions about your placement, please contact Emily Morgan, Composition Program Coordinator, at (970) 491-1898 or email her at Emily.J.Morgan@colostate.edu.
 If necessary, she will schedule an appointment for the Composition Placement Director to review your essay.
 Please note: You will not be allowed to rewrite the Composition Placement Essay without special permission.

 If you’re ready to write the Composition Placement Challenge and Re-Evaluation Essay, click here.